A bit about Dr. Koch:

 Dr. Koch’s research on the risk-taking behavior of corporate CEOs was funded by the Kauffman Foundation and was published as Born, Not Made (Praeger, 2008, co-author James L. Fisher).
 Another book---America For Sale, a study of the purchase of U.S. assets by foreigners (Praeger, Fall 2009, co-author, Craig T. Bouchard)---earned wide attention, especially in the steel industry, its primary focus.
 Dr. Koch served as a member of the board of the Wheeling-Pittsburgh Steel Company and its successor, Esmark.

 In 2014, McGraw-Hill published another Bouchard and Koch book, The Caterpillar Way, which analyzed Caterpillar’s conspicuous success and how “CAT” avoided the disasters that befell many U.S. manufacturers.
-The book made the New York Times Top Ten list in business in Fall 2014.
+The book made the New York Times Top Ten list in business in Fall 2014 and a Chinese edition was published in 2015.

 Dr. Koch has served as a consultant/expert witness for more than 100 legal firms, corporations, and universities.
 His diverse cases have included the ordering and sale of wine via the Internet, the value of copyrights, and the economics of the leather furniture industry.
 Lumina Foundation published his analysis of textbook markets, Turning the Page, in 2013.

-For fifteen years, Dr. Koch produced the widely cited State of the Region Report for the 1.7 million population Hampton Roads, Virginia, metropolitan area and analyzes and assessed the region’s economic, political and social conditions.
-Beginning in November 2015, under the sponsorship of the Virginia Chamber of Commerce, he will produce a State of the Commonwealth Report that will focus on Virginia economic issues.
+For eighteen years, Dr. Koch has produced the widely cited State of the Region Report for the 1.7 million population Hampton Roads, Virginia, metropolitan area.
+Beginning in 2015, he began to produce a State of the Commonwealth Report that focuses on Virginia economic issues.

-Another interest of Dr. Koch is the History of World War II; he began to teach a History of World War II course early in the 1980s and has published a series of items on aspects of World War II.
+Another interest of Dr. Koch is the History of World War II; he began to teach a History of World War II course early in the 1980's and has published a series of items on aspects of World War II.
 His primary focus is on the eastern front.
 A 2008 DVD entitled “Valkyrie” focusing on the 1944 assassination attempt upon Adolf Hitler features Dr. Koch as an expert commentator.
-He is a non-competitive runner, a life-long St. Louis Cardinal fan, and wishes he had more time to play basketball.
+He is a non-competitive runner and a life-long St. Louis Cardinal fan.